 You can even make your own tomato products, instead, so you know what’s in them.
 A little bit of these items will probably not cause much harm, but there’s no point in risking your dog’s health.

 Some dogs have medical conditions, like acid reflux or gastrointestinal issues, that tomatoes may aggravate.
-It is always best to ask your veterinarian before giving your dog any new kinds of foods to make sure your pup can safely eat them.
+It is always best to ask your vet before giving your dog any new kinds of foods to make sure your pup can safely eat them.

 How Should You Give Tomatoes To Your Dog?

 Serve them to your dog fresh without any additives like salt, as these can be harmful to dogs.
-Make sure you know the source of the tomatoes, too, so you can avoid pesticides and herbicides that can make your dog sick.
+Make sure you know the source of the tomatoes too, so you can avoid pesticides and herbicides that can make your dog sick.